datatocare/datatocare-ANONYMOUS/pipeline/readme.md

 Here is the description of each:

 * **main.py** :
-Main script file that handles connection to database and calls submodules to execute pipeline=.
+Main script file that handles connection to database and calls submodules to execute pipeline.

 * **compute.py**:
 Script file that using discharge measurement tables computes statistics for numerical using quantiles, all values between the10𝑡ℎ quantile and the90𝑡ℎ quantile as normal; values below the 10𝑡ℎ quantile aslow abnormal and values above the 90𝑡ℎ quantile as high abnormal values